Formerly the NICHD BTB for Developmental Disorders

-The mission of the NICHD BTB is to advance the research of developmental disorders.
-The objective of this human tissue repository is to systematically collect, store, and distribute brain and other tissues for research dedicated to the improved understanding, care and treatment of individuals with developmental disorders.
+The mission of the UMB BTB is to advance the research of developmental, neurological and movement disorders.
+The objective of this human tissue repository is to systematically collect, store, and distribute brain and other tissues for research dedicated to the improved understanding, care and treatment of individuals with these disorders.

 Our Family web site is a separate web site dedicated to our tissue donors and their families.
 A registry of donors has also been established.

 The UMB BTB has extensive experience in arranging for the rapid retrieval of tissue upon the death of individuals while at home, in hospitals or hospice care.
 The Bank is able to assist researchers who are working with patients who intend to donate tissues at the time of their death.

 Meetings and Outreach

 The Bank is very active in maintaining an ever growing and vital dialog with medical researchers, health care professionals, support groups, families and individuals.
 Scientific meetings and meetings of support groups are especially important to us.
 Learn more!

 RECOMMENDATIONS FOR SEARCHES